Traewelling/traewelling/API_CHANGELOG.md

 ### `GET /api/v1/trains/station/{name}/departures`

+Source of this change: https://github.com/Traewelling/traewelling/issues/1527

+Currently this endpoint returns a raw response from DB-Rest.
+This is not ideal, because it is not documented and can change at any time.
+Also we can't simply upgrade the DB-Rest version, because it might break your code.

+To fix this we will change the response to a more structured one - our own.

+We don't want you to be unprepared.
+Thats why we created a second endpoint `GET /api/v1/trains/station/{name}/departuresNEW`.
+This endpoint will return the new response format.
+Please migrate your code to use this endpoint as soon as possible.

+The old endpoint will be removed on 2023-10-01.

+When the old endpoint is removed, the new endpoint will be renamed to `GET /api/v1/trains/station/{name}/departures`.
+The `departuresNEW` endpoint will be available then for a few more months, but will be removed also in the future, so in the end we just have the correct endpoint.

+### the changes

 - Doesn't return `meta->times` anymore.
 Was a useless field anyway.
 You know the time you requested.
 And then just subtract or add 15 minutes.